brettvac/brettvac.github.io/docs/index.md

 ---
 layout: default
 title: Free Extensions For Joomla!
 Versions 4 & Up
+description: Free extensions to enhance Joomla!
+4+ websites with features like tripwire funnels, video or document embedding, and more.
 ---

 If you're here, I don't have to tell you that Joomla! is a powerful CMS with some glaring limitations.